United States Department of Justice National Security Division: History

-Leadership
+Office of the Assistant Attorney for National Security

-The head of the National Security Division is an Assistant Attorney General for National Security (AAG-NS) appointed by the President of the United States.
-Matthew G. Olsen, the current AAG-NS, was confirmed to the role with the advice and consent of the Senate.
-Previously, John Demers, the AAG-NS appointed under President Donald Trump, continued to serve under the incoming President Joe Biden administration, but he left the role in June 2021 in the wake of news reports that the Justice officials had seized the phone records of Congressional members and staff.
+The head of the National Security Division is an assistant attorney general for national security (AAG-NS) appointed by the president of the United States.
+Matthew G. Olsen, the most recent AAG-NS, was confirmed to the role with the advice and consent of the Senate.
+Previously, John Demers, the AAG-NS appointed under President Donald Trump, continued to serve under the Biden administration, but he left the role in June 2021 in the wake of news reports that the Justice officials had seized the phone records of congressional members and staff.

 Organization

-The National Security Division is overseen by the Assistant Attorney General with whom the Principal Deputy Assistant Attorney General oversees the Executive Office - The office that administers the entire division.
+The National Security Division is overseen by the assistant attorney general with whom the principal deputy assistant attorney general oversees the Executive Office - The office that administers the entire division.
 In assistance are four deputy assistant attorneys general, all career civil servants, whom oversee each section.